The Who, What, Where, When and Sometimes, Why.

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Researchers can study carotenoids by measuring levels of carotenoids in the blood or through a person’s diet.
+Researchers can study carotenoids by measuring levels of carotenoids in a person’s blood or through a person’s diet.

 Blood levels of carotenoids